Messaging Overview

 |---|---|

-messaging_channel | A sender: channel (sms/whatsapp/rcs), provider (adapter key), address, provider refs, and an optional default_queue_id.
+messaging_channel | A sender: channel (sms/whatsapp/rcs), provider (adapter key), address, provider refs, default_queue_id, inbound-forwarding config, and an inbound signature-verify secret.
 UNIQUE(channel, address). |

-conversation | One thread per (channel_id, contact_address): status (open/assigned/closed/snoozed), assignment, unread, and the WhatsApp window_expires_at. |
+conversation | One thread per (channel_id, contact_address): status (open/assigned/closed/snoozed), assigned_agent_id, queue_id, unread, and the WhatsApp window_expires_at. |

 message | direction (inbound/outbound), body, media, status, provider_message_id, and the template_id used. |